 Women’s International Pinball Tournament (WIPT) is multiple rounds of four-player match play pinball competition, with no players eliminated until the finalists are selected.
-The top 16 finishers earn cash, and the top 4 head to a playoff with the richest prizes in women’s competitive history.
+The top 16 finishers in each division earn cash and compete in playoff rounds.

 II.
 Overall Competition